French Embassy Masters Scholarships South Africa 2023 – 2024

-The embassy of France is inviting South African and Lesothan students, to apply for scholarship funding, for the 2022 academic year.
-The scholarship will cover studies in France towards a Master’s degree or PhD qualification, in ANY field of study.
+The Embassy of France is inviting students from South Africa; Lesotho and Malawi, to apply for the France South Africa Scholarship, for the 2023 academic year..
+The scholarship will cover studies in France, towards a Master’s degree or PhD qualification, in ANY field of study, starting in September 2022.

 2) A cost-sharing scholarship, which includes: a monthly allowance provided fully or partially by a partner, and all the other benefits of a full scholarship.

 Candidates are encouraged to seek alternative sources of funding, and special attention will be given to students with confirmed sources of financing.

 Scholarships will be awarded for a specified amount of time to be spent in France, in line with the time required to obtain the degree:

 - Master’s degree students: scholarships will be awarded for between 10 and 22 months.
 Master’s degrees are generally 2 years long and in some cases, students may be required to apply to M2 (2nd year of the Master Programme).
 After the 1st year of study, the Embassy of France may award the scholarship for the 2nd year depending on academic performance.